Skip to content

 Do NOT use temBoard rpm from PGDG.
 They are known to be broken.

-With the YUM repository configured, you can install temBoard UI with:
+With the RPM repository configured, you can install temBoard UI with:

 $ temboard --version